toru173/nomi-discord-python/README.md

 <summary>Installing Software</summary>

 ### Installing Software
-### Prerequisits
+### Prerequisites
 #### Docker
 This code uses Docker so that we can write code once and have it run on many different platforms.
-Docker requires a computer capable of virtualisation, but most are these days.
+Docker requires a computer capable of virtualization, but most are these days.
 If you haven't already installed it, you can [download](http://docker.com/products/docker-desktop/) it now.

 #### tar
 The installer will also check for [tar](https://en.wikipedia.org/wiki/Tar_(computing)) because it is used by the installer to extract the installation files.
 You shouldn't have to install tar unless you have a really old version of Windows, in which case... please update 🙏